 - To provide a forum for Kenyans living in Ethiopia to discuss and debate issues relating to initiatives undertaken by the government back home;

 - To welcome and provide orientation to Kenyans arriving to reside in Ethiopia; and

 - To assist members who suffer unforeseen hardships or difficulties.

 To create an environment whereby Kenyans in Ethiopia come together to share their common and diverse heritage and to promote the ideals of their motherland.

-- Wananchi Club manages a non-profit members club which is open to the Kenyans and friends on Saturdays from 5 pm to 11 pm.
+- Wanainchi Club manages a non-profit members club which is open to the Kenyans and friends on Saturdays from 5 pm to 11 pm.

-- Wananchi Club aspires to create cultural awareness among young Kenyans (and interested foreigners) and offer Swahili classes to Kenyan living in Ethiopia.
+- Wanainchi Club aspires to create cultural awareness among young Kenyans (and interested foreigners) and offer Swahili classes to Kenyan living in Ethiopia.

 - It is managed by a committee that is elected every two years.

-For all inquiries relating to Wanainchi club, please send an email to: email@example.com
+For all inquiries relating to Wanainchi club, contact them directly via email@example.com